 This year, CS is focused on revising their bylaws and constitution in hopes of allowing more participation from all classified staff.

-CS is striving to increase attendance at Senate and committee meetings and also becoming more involved with campus activities throughout the semester.
+CS is striving to increase attendance at Senate and committee meetings and also becoming more involved with campus activities throughout the term.

 For more information, please visit the Classified Senate website.